Connecticut Court Records

 Many cases get closure at this point and never proceed to a trial

+Criminal trials may be conducted as bench trials or jury trials.
+The court often elects bench trials for misdemeanors.
+Jury trials are, however, compulsory features of felony offenses.
 Post-trial activities represent all that transpires after the court holds the trial.
 These activities include sentencing hearings, court sentences, appeals, and filings for review.

 Can You Be Put on Trial Twice for the Same Crime in Connecticut?

-How Do I Lookup a Criminal Court Case in Connecticut?
+How Do I Look Up a Criminal Court Case in Connecticut?

 How to Access Electronic Court Records in Connecticut